INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS

 Modes of release effect ACL integrity

-How do these two different types of bindings produce these vastly different release-envelopes⁉️
+How do these two different types of bindings — 2-mode versus 3-mode — produce different release-envelopes?

-Howell SkiBindings uniquely produce a fundamentally different release-response in the presence of applied abduction forces that enter the back half of the ski — below theoretical ACL-rupture — due to lateral heel release.
+Howell SkiBindings uniquely produce a fundamentally different release-response in the presence of applied abduction forces that enter the back half of the ski — below theoretical ACL-rupture — through specially-tuned lateral heel release.

 Settings for lateral heel release